Top Tips On How To Understand The Fragrance Wheel

-Woody fragrances can be identified by their warmth – to stop the fragrances from being too bitter, they’re often combined with fresh notes such as floral or citrus to keep the woody warmth an appealing scent.
-Woody fragrances tend to be opulent and incense-like, but are different from oriental fragrances as they rely on fresh notes rather than spices.
+Woody fragrances can be identified by their warmth.
+To stop the fragrances from being too bitter, they’re often combined with fresh notes such as floral or citrus to give the woody warmth an appealing scent.
+Woody fragrances tend to be opulent and incense-like but differ from oriental fragrances as they rely on fresh notes rather than spices.

-There are three key subfamilies within the woody fragrance; woods, mossy woods and dry woods, each of which sit on a spectrum of sweet to bitter:
+There are three key subfamilies within the woody fragrance; woods, mossy woods and dry woods, each of which sits on a spectrum of sweet to bitter:

-The smoothest of the woody fragrances, mossy wood notes combine earthy scents such as oakmoss and amber with a sweetness that makes for a lighter woody fragrance.
+The smoothest of the woody fragrances, mossy wood notes combine earthy scents such as oakmoss and oriental with a sweetness that makes for a lighter woody fragrance.

 Common note: Vetiver

-The core scent of the woody fragrance family, woods notes are based on scents such as cedarwood and sandalwood but combine to create an aromatic scent.
+The core scent of the woody fragrance family, wood notes are based on scents such as cedarwood and sandalwood but combine to create an aromatic scent.

 Common note: Patchouli